b0o/zfzf/README.md

 - as a standalone utlity by running the `zfzf` command
 - as a ZLE (zsh line editor) plugin via a keyboard shortcut
-- as a Zsh completion for file paths
+- as a Zsh completion for file paths (experimental and buggy)

 ### As a standalone utility